Presessional courses: Frequently Asked Questions

 How do I access welfare support?

-The BIA Welfare Officer and the International Student Support Coordinator both provide support and advice throughout your studies.
+The BIA Student Wellbeing and Experience Manager and the International Student Support Coordinator both provide support and advice throughout your studies.

 Our International Student Support Coordinator has a specific focus on students under the age of 18.
-The BIA Welfare Officer can offer Zoom (video / phone) or telephone appointments, and will be able to offer face to face appointments from April.
+The BIA Student Wellbeing and Experience Manager can offer appointments by Zoom or Teams, phone or face-to-face.

 As a student of the University, there is a wide range of online resources available to you throughout your studies.
 You can find out more about this as well as Frequently Asked Questions on wellbeing support.